How often do you speak to people using your voice?

 What Is A Resonance Disorder?

-A resonance disorder is a condition that results from a poor balance of oral and nasal sounds in the speech signal.
+A resonance disorder is a speech disorder which causes an imbalance of oral and nasal speech sounds.

 It’s also possible for resonance disorders to arise from articulation errors learned in childhood.